See You on the Other Side – 7 Iconic European Bridges

 Spanning nearly 8km over the Oresund Strait, the Oresund Bridge is an amazing feat of engineering.
 It joins two countries by Europe’s longest combined rail and road bridge.
 It also offers the perfect opportunity to take in two countries and visit two eclectic cities in one trip – with the average train journey taking just 34 minutes.
 From the chic and stylish Danish capital to quaint and quirky Malmo, there’s plenty to keep you entertained.

 Ponte Vecchio Bridge, Florence, Italy

 Home to some of the world’s most renowned art galleries and museums, Florence also boasts one of the most iconic European bridges: the Ponte Vecchio – with the amazing arches of this medieval bridge supporting the brightly coloured structures above.
 Once occupied by butcher shops, nowadays visitors can meander over the bridge marvelling at jewellery and souvenirs along the way.

 25th of April Bridge, Lisbon, Portugal

 Often likened to the Golden Gate Bridge in San Francisco, Lisbon’s 25th of April Bridge certainly meets the criteria of an iconic structure.
 Inter-connecting Portugal’s capital with the neighbouring municipality of Alameda, this expansive suspension bridge is a notable feature of the city’s architecture.
 Typically used by commuters, it also offers tourists an exciting way to enter the capital city and get a real sense of the surroundings as they approach.

-Whichever destination you choose, these iconic bridges should leave you feeling inspired and excited about booking your next European trip.
+Whichever destination you choose, these iconic European bridges should leave you feeling inspired and excited about booking your next trip to Europe.

 Need tourism translation?
 Find out more here.